marcaurele/laptop-ansible/README.md

 - configure crontab to auto fetch update
 - fix su/sudo when installing on a fresh new laptop
-- fix dropbox install and initial sync required for some config files
-- add initial requirement on python3.6 installed on the machine
 - fix GPG key import with ultimate trust